Confluence: Mixing public-facing without login articles and internal content

 An alternative way is to export the content to Word or PDF and provide the content to your external stakeholders without licensing them.
 This approach is void of the great Confluence collaboration features to allow your stakeholders collaboratively edit pages, provide inline or page comments, etc.

-Note: JIRA service Desk customers can access Confluence knowledge base without purchasing Confluence license.
-Confluence licenses are only required for authors in the case of integrating with JIRA Service Desk.
+Note: Jira Service Desk customers can access Confluence knowledge base without purchasing Confluence license.
+Confluence licenses are only required for authors in the case of integrating with Jira Service Desk.
+See Use Jira applications and Confluence together.

 - For features and functions that are only available to administrators, refer Confluence Administrators Guide.